lloydharold14/eventbackend/IMPLEMENTATION_STATUS.md

 **Status: CORE SERVICES OPERATIONAL - READY FOR PAYMENT SERVICE**

 The Event Management Platform core services are now fully operational and deployed successfully.
-User Management, Event Management, and Booking services are running in production with 45+ API endpoints, OAuth 2.0 integration, and comprehensive error handling.
+User Management, Event Management, and Booking services are running in production with 55+ API endpoints, OAuth 2.0 integration, and comprehensive error handling.
 The platform follows all established architecture rules and best practices.
+Event discovery endpoints are fully operational with 10 test events available for mobile app development.
 The next step is to implement the Payment Service to complete the payment processing workflow.